Indicia-Team/indicia-docs/developing/locality-data.rst

 The `map_squares` table's fields includes the following information:

   * `geom` - the geometry of the square.
-  * `x` - x coordinate of the centroid of the square in web mercator projection.
+  * `x` - x coordinate of the centroid of the square in Web Mercator projection.
-  * `y` - y coordinate of the centroid of the square in web mercator projection.
+  * `y` - y coordinate of the centroid of the square in Web Mercator projection.
   * `size` - size of the square in metres.

 Place names